MicrosoftDocs/fabric-docs/docs/data-factory/connector-google-cloud-storage.md

 ---
-title: How to create a Google Cloud Storage connection
+title: How to create Google Cloud Storage connection
 description: This article provides information about how to do create a Google Cloud Storage connection in Trident.
 author: pennyzhou-msft
 ms.author: xupzhou